Automotive Technical Education Program (ATEP)

 What you will learn

 Working in an actual dealership or service center, you will learn to identify and analyze problems and apply real-world solutions.
-Choose one of hundreds of independent shops or one of many ACDelco TSS service centers or a Utah dealership.
+Choose one of the hundreds of independent shops or one of many ACDelco TSS service centers or a Utah dealership.

-Your instruction and training at WSU covers:
+Your instruction and training at WSU cover:

-- Shop safety, S/P2 hazardous waste handling and pollution prevention practices
+- Shop safety, S/P2 hazardous waste handling, and pollution prevention practices

 - Electronic service information usage

-- Theory, diagnosis and operation in all 8 NATEF automotive areas on a vehicle
+- Theory, diagnosis, and operation in all 8 NATEF automotive areas on a vehicle

-- Scan tool usage, both generic and manufacturer specific scan tools
+- Scan tool usage, both generic and manufacturer-specific scan tools

 - Diagnostic and troubleshooting skills with an emphasis on using a common diagnostic process